mathematicalthinking/encompass/UPGRADE_NOTES.md

 Should be co-located in the app/components folder rather than in the app/templates/components folder.
 The app/templates folder should be for route templates only.
 Note that many of the still-to be upgraded components are split between the folders; the upgraded ones have their hbs files in app/components.

-## Imports
+## Vendor imports

 Currently, ember-cli-build.js and the vendor/ folder reflects an older-style of imports.
 Wouldn't it be better to include the necessary packages and import them as needed in the various components?

-This has been done for randomcolor, jQuery, and selectize.
+This has been done for randomcolor, jQuery (older versions), typeahead.js, and selectize.
+Imports that were unused were deleted, including ajax (part of Ember), daterangePicker, error, ie_hacks, and jquery.mousewheel.

+Changing these vendor imports involved installing the corresponding packages (selectize and typeahead.js), then importing those packages into the wrapping components (selectize-input and twitter-typeahead).

 ## Move from built-in Ember components (Input, TextArea, Select, etc.) to the plain HTML versions